 - Yugoslavia (1986)

-^^ Although the series didn't air in France until 1989, the episodes were bought in 1986.
+^^ Although the series didn't air in France until 1989, the episodes were acquired and dubbed in 1986.

 WAVE THREE (after the October 1986 MIPCOM and February 1987 BBC Showcase)